civo/cli/README.md

 ```

 #### Creating Object Store Credentials

 You can create an object store credential by running `civo objectstore credential create` with a credential name parameter.
 You can also specify an access key and a secret access key with `----access-key` and `--secret-key` flags respectively.
 If no flag is provided, we'll generate both the keys for you.

 ```sh
 $ civo objectstore credential create cli-demo-credential --access-key=YOUR_ACCESS_KEY --secret-key=YOUR_SECRET_KEY
 Creating Object Store Credential cli-demo-credential in LON1
 ```

 #### Exporting Credentials

 You can export the credentials by running `civo objectstore credential export` with the access key for your credential.
 We support export in 2 formats - `env` and `s3cfg`.
+For more information on credential export formats, refer to the help text found at `civo objectstore credential export --help`.

 If no `--format` flag is passed, we export it to `env` by default.

 ```sh
 $ civo objectstore credential export --access-key=YOUR_ACCESS_KEY